Create beautiful visuals for personal or commercial use with PixTeller picture editor software.

 If you've decided to improve your website's user experience, you might have done a bit of exploring.
 If this is the case, you might be feeling a bit overwhelmed with all the information.

 There's no reason to panic, however.
-Just take it one step at a time, and make sure to give each step your full attention until you are completely satisfied with how it turns out.
+Just take it one step at a time, and make sure to give each step your full attention until you are delighted with how it turns out.

 We've taken the liberty to compile a list of steps you should take to improve user experience without hiring professionals.
-Save your money for a PPC agency to help you advertise your site once you're happy with it.
+Please save your money for a PPC agency (Pay Per Click) to help you advertise your site once you're happy with it.

 If there's a central message that you want your site's visitors to understand and take in, the homepage is where you should place it.
 That said, be careful not to overcrowd your homepage and hit your visitors with everything all at once.